Schedule Update (September 27)

 Traffic Plan and Detours

-NW Cornelius Pass Road is closed to all through traffic between Highway 30 and NW Germantown Road until late September 2019.
+NW Cornelius Pass Road is closed to all through traffic between Highway 30 and NW Germantown Road until the road reopens in mid-October.

 Access for local and emergency traffic and deliveries is permitted up to the hard road closure at 8th Ave. between NW Skyline Blvd. and Highway 30.
-The road will be completely closed at 8th Ave. where the road will be excavated to replace a culvert.
+The road is closed at 8th Ave. where the road is being realigned.

-There is also a hard road closure in Washington County where NW Cornelius Pass Road will be closed at NW Old Cornelius Pass Road.
+There is also a hard road closure in Washington County where NW Cornelius Pass Road is closed at NW Old Cornelius Pass Road.

 - Learn more about the project background.

 This five-mile stretch of NW Cornelius Pass Road has seen a high rate of crashes in recent years, including fatal crashes and truck spills.
 Increased traffic, high speeds and the rugged terrain all play a part in the high number of crashes.